Yeo Hoon-min: U-KISS Unit with Soohyun

 In 2013, during the U-KISS album promotions of Collage, Hoon performed with fellow member Soohyun on their unit song 'More Painful Than Pain'.
 In 2021, the unit group will release the song 'I Wish' in both Korean and Japanese.

 2016: Japanese solo debut

 On January 16, 2017, it was announced that Hoon would make his Japanese solo debut with an album titled Yukisakura, making him the third member of U-KISS to do so.

 2021–present: New agency

 In August 2021, Hoon left NH Media after his contract expired.

-On January 24, 2022, Hoon signed an exclusive contract with Tango Music.
+On January 24, 2022, Hoon signed an exclusive contract with Tango Music where he also returned with his groupmates Soohyun and Kiseop.

 Personal life

-On May 6, 2022, Hoon announced that he would marry actress Hwang Ji-sun, who will get married on May 29, 2022.
+On May 6, 2022, Hoon announced that he would marry actress Hwang Ji-sun on May 29, 2022.
+On October 4, 2023, Hoon announced his wife's pregnancy via Instagram.
+His wife gave birth to their first child, a son, on January 2, 2024.